adisney/0xLager/README.md

 ```
 click on a Adopt button, accept the metamask transaction.
 See the events.

 Note that you can kill ganache (your test net) and bring it back up, and leave lager running.
+The connection will fail but will start filtering for contract creation events again when ganache is restarted.

 Common problems: